The Working Man: Production notes

 The Warner Bros. release marked the second pairing of George Arliss and Bette Davis, who co-starred in The Man Who Played God the year before.

 The film had its world premiere at Radio City Music Hall in New York City.

-The 1936 film 20th Century Fox film Everybody's Old Man was based on the same source.
+It was a remake of an Arliss silent film, Twenty Dollars a Week, filmed in 1924.
+The 1936 20th Century Fox film Everybody's Old Man was based on the same source.